-To highlight the impact contextual matters have on this debate we can contrast two situations which may seem fairly similar, but which rest on fundamentally different premises: on the one hand, consider policing problems that might arise when the police interact with protestors voicing political dissent, while on the other hand, consider a policing problem that might arise when the police interact with Aboriginal protestors voicing dissatisfaction with the government's treatment of their particular situation, involving potential Aboriginal and/or treaty rights.

-The right to engage in political protest is protected in Canada under the right to free expression22 (and as well under the rights to peaceful assembly and to association23).
-This sort of activity receives constitutional protection (afforded on the basis of the importance of the rights to free expression and to gather with others of like mind - especially in protest against government policy and action - in a free and democratic society24).
+On one hand, consider policing problems that might arise when police interact with protestors voicing political dissent, while on the other hand, consider a policing problem that might arise when police interact with Aboriginal protestors voicing dissatisfaction with the government's treatment of their particular situation, involving potential Aboriginal and/or treaty rights.
+The right to engage in political protest is protected in Canada under the right to free expression25 (and as well under the rights to peaceful assembly and to association 26).
+This sort of activity receives constitutional protection (afforded on the basis of the importance of the rights to free expression and to gather with others of like mind - especially in protest against government policy and action - in a free and democratic society27).
 The Aboriginal protestors could also be said to be exercising their constitutionally protected right to free speech, but their protest itself revolves around claims about government inaction in regards to other constitutionally protected rights - Aboriginal (and perhaps treaty) rights.
+At first glance, however, would one be tempted to say that this contextual difference would have any impact on the debate about police-state relations?